In this post, you’ll read how much to budget for a city break to Marrakech, including accommodation, food, transport and activities.

 You’re likely to fall deepily in and out of love with Marrakech over and over again and there’s a myriad of ways to describe the city.
 During our first afternoon, I was completely overwhelmed by the vast amounts of chaos crammed into narrow streets but in those quieter pink-toned streets, the sense of content to be exploring such a vibrant city was tangible.

 While I’d like to explore many other parts of Morocco on my next visit, Marrakech is a great option to dip your toe in.
 It’s even been reported that Marrakech is one of us Brits’ favourite destinations to visit in May, thanks to the warm climate, short journey time and cheap flights!
 But how much does it actually cost to visit?
-I’m pleased to say that you can have a great all-round city break without a huge bank balance so during this article, I’m going to break down exactly how much you should budget for a city break in Marrakech.
+I’m pleased to say that you can have a great all-round city break without a huge bank balance so during this article, I’m going to break down exactly how much you should budget for a city break to Marrakech.

 Disclosure: This page uses some affiliate links.